PannenetsF/TQT/README.md

 ## Rebuild a network with TQT

 Much often we need to re-train a network, and we can do a quick job with `lambda`.
+As you can see in the file `lenet.py`, with the change of the wrapper, a net could be simply converted into a quantilized one.

+## Initialize a network's threshold

+Just 3 steps!

+1. Add hook for output storage.
+2. Adjust the threshold via `tqt.threshold`
+3. Remove hook.